AlbrechtL/dab-rpi_raspbian_image/README.md

 # Rotate display
 lcd_rotate=2
   ```
-16. Run alsamixer and set the sound level to 100 %
+16. By default this image sets the 3.5 mm audio jack volume to 100 %.
+To change this change the line following line in "/etc/rc.local"

   ```
-  $ alsamixer
+# Set the audio jack volume to 100 %
+/usr/bin/amixer set PCM -- 100% >/tmp/amixer_output.log 2>/tmp/amixer_err_output.log
   ```
 17. Reboot the Raspberry and enjoy dab-rpi